 Arrabbiata Sauce Ingredients

-- Olive Oil.
-For cooking, and for serving, if desired.
+- Olive Oil - For cooking, and for serving, if desired.
 I love a good extra virgin olive oil drizzled over my pasta.

-- Onion.
+- Onion

-- Chili Peppers.
-This is optional, and not a traditional ingredient, but great for making an extra spicy version.
-I recommend Calabrian chilies or Fresno peppers)
+- Chili Peppers - This is optional, and not a traditional ingredient, but great for making an extra spicy version.
+I recommend Calabrian chilies or Fresno peppers.

-- Garlic.
-Use as much garlic as you'd like!
+- Garlic - Use as much garlic as you'd like!
 I love garlic.

-- Crushed Red Pepper Flakes.
-This is what traditionally makes arrabbiata sauce "spicy".
+- Crushed Red Pepper Flakes - This is what traditionally makes arrabbiata sauce "spicy."

-- Tomatoes.
-You can use fresh or canned.
+- Tomatoes - You can use fresh or canned.
 San Marzano tomatoes are great, though you can use others - see the recipe notes.
 I'm using a mix of canned diced tomatoes and fresh cherry tomatoes.

-- Salt and Cracked Black Pepper.
-To taste.
+- Salt and Cracked Black Pepper

-- For Serving.
-Cooked pasta noodles, fresh chopped basil, extra red pepper flakes, extra virgin olive oil, grated parmesan or romano cheese
+- For Serving - Cooked pasta noodles, fresh chopped basil, extra red pepper flakes, extra virgin olive oil, grated parmesan or romano cheese

-How to Make Arrabbiata Sauce - the Recipe Method
+How to Make Arrabiata Sauce

-Cook the Onion and Peppers.
+Cook the onion and peppers.
 Heat the olive oil in a large pan to medium heat.
 Add the onion and peppers (if using peppers).
 Cook for 5 minutes to soften.

-Serve it Up.
+Serve it up.
 Stir in the fresh chopped basil.
 Taste and adjust for salt, pepper, and red pepper flakes.
 Serve with pasta!

 Recipe Tips & Notes

-- Make it Ahead.
 I enjoy making big batches of arrabbiata sauce so I can use it through the week, or to freeze it for quick and easy meals.
 It will last a week in the refrigerator in a sealed container, or several months in the freezer.

 Try Some of My Other Popular Recipes